fastcodercandidate/fastcodercandidate/README.md

-- 👋 Hello everyone, I’m @fastcodercandidate
+- 👋 Hello everyone, I’m @gülşaherkal
 - 👀 I’m an industrial engineer.
 - 🌱 I’m currently learning Frontend Web Development and  Java & Backend Web Development in the beginning level.
 - 💞️ After I complate lessons that I want to reach good level of knowledge about it, I’m looking to collaborate on many project something usefull and beneficial as much as possible. ...